 Cryptocurrencies are a new wave of digital currencies that are and have been disrupting the world as we know it for some time now.
 Cryptocurrencies have many different functionalities and forms.

-So before we jump in to finding out what a cryptocurrency is, I want you to promise something to me… Please, please, please do you own in-depth research before investing or using a any crypto coin.
+So before we jump into finding out what a cryptocurrency is, I want you to promise something to me… Please, please, please do you own in-depth research before investing or using any crypto coin.
 It’s important to know what you are getting into no matter what the investment!

-Bitcoin, Ethereum, Ripple, Litecoin and many more cryptocurrencies that have become popular around the world today all have their own purpose.
+Bitcoin, Ethereum, Litecoin and many more cryptocurrencies that have become popular around the world today all have their own purpose.

 As you may know, the most popular and talked about the crypto coin is Bitcoin.
-Bitcoin is world’s most famous cryptocurrency, but did you know, there are now over 6,000 different cryptocurrencies in the world?
+Bitcoin is the world’s most famous cryptocurrency but did you know, there are now over 6,000 different cryptocurrencies in the world?
 You can find the top 100 Crypto Coin Prices on this page.

 Take a moment and think about that… There is over 6000 Cryptocurrency in circulation digitally compared to 180 FIAT currencies around the world.
 Even governments are considering launching their own cryptocurrencies called Central Bank Digital Currencies (CBDCs).
 They may bash crypto a lot in the media but secretly, or maybe not so secretly if you do a Google Search they too know that crypto is the future and whether they like it or not, they know they have to start planning now.